shabin5785/Golang_notes/GO_1.md

 Like ordinar y var de clarat ions, short var iable declarat ions may be used for cal ls to functions li ke os.Open that retur n two or more values:

+-One subtle but important point: a short var iable declarat ion does not necessarily declare al l the variables on its left-hand side.
+If some of themwere already declared in the same lexic al block, then the short var iable declarat ion acts like an assignment to those variables.
+**A short var iable declarat ion must declare at least one new variable**, else code wont compile